phreakazoid/docker-mediawiki/README.md

 * The MediaWiki files are owned by `root`.
 Only the `images` folder is owned by `www-data`.
 * The Parsoid files are all owned by `root`.
 * During container build signatures and keys of installed software is verified where possible.

-## Contributing

-See [CONTRIBUTING.md](https://github.com/kristophjunge/docker-mediawiki/blob/master/docs/CONTRIBUTING.md) for information on how to contribute to the project.

-See [CONTRIBUTORS.md](https://github.com/kristophjunge/docker-mediawiki/blob/master/docs/CONTRIBUTORS.md) for the list of contributors.

 ## License